enriquepablo/modus_ponens/README.md

   var_range   = _{ v_name | var }
 ```

-It is also possible to add so called non-logical conditions in rules,
+It is also possible to add so called non-logical conditions in rules, that test
-that test for arithmetic or string conditions.
+for arithmetic or string conditions usin a number of numeric or string
+predicates (TODO: list available predicates).
 This are provided surrounded by
 `{?{` and `}?}`.

 And it is also possible to add transformations in rules, both arithmetic and
-stringy, surrounded by `{={` and `}=}`.
+stringy, surrounded by `{={` and `}=}`, using string and numeric operators
+(TODO: list all available operators).
 We use transformations to obtain new
 values out of those matched by the logical conditions.

 Finally, it is possible to add rules that produce new rules (instead of just